 Essential Tips for Cooking Perfect Sheet Pan Salmon

-- Preparing the Sheet Pan: Line your sheet pan with parchment paper or aluminum foil for easy cleanup.
-Alternatively, lightly grease the pan with olive oil to prevent sticking.
+- Preparing the Sheet Pan: Line the pan with parchment paper or foil so it’s easier to clean.
+You can also just lightly grease it with olive oil.

 - Cooking Times and Temperatures: Preheat your oven to 400°F (200°C).
-Salmon generally cooks quickly, typically requiring 12-15 minutes depending on thickness.
-A good rule is to cook it for about 4-6 minutes per half-inch of thickness.
+Salmon cooks fast, about 12–15 minutes depends on thickness.
+A good rule is 4–6 minutes per half-inch of fish.

-- Using Marinades and Seasonings: Marinades can enhance flavors significantly.
-Simple mixtures of olive oil, lemon juice, garlic, and herbs work beautifully.
-Let the salmon marinate for at least 15 minutes before cooking for maximum flavor.
+- Using Marinades and Seasonings: Marinades give extra kick.
+Mix olive oil, lemon juice, garlic, and herbs, then let the salmon sit in it for at least 15 minutes.
+It helps the fish soak up flavor.

 Detailed Recipe for Sheet Pan Salmon